 Creation and/or delegation of specialised committees.
 Nomination Committee Appointment of the Chairman of the Board of Directors.
 Nomination Committee Appointment of Chairmen and members of specialised committees.
 Nomination Committee Head office transfer.
 Modification of the legal entity's by-laws.
 Top-down information from the parent company's committees to the Board of Directors of the subsidiary when the subsidiary has delegated to its parent company.
 Appointment of the Chief Executive Officer.
 Appointment/Term of Office/Powers of the Deputy Chief Executive Officer(s).
 Nomination Committee Resignation of a Director.
 Nomination Committee Appointment of a Director (excluding co-optation).
 Nomination Committee Co-opting of a Director to replace a Director who has resigned.
 Nomination Committee Mandate/Powers given by the Chief Executive Officer to the head of a branch.
-COVERNANCE SYSTEM Preparation and convening of the annual Ordinary General Meeting.
-GOVERNANCE SYSTEM Approval of outsourcing agreement or any modification to existing outsourcing agreements.
-Audit Committee Information relating to sub-delegation (offshoring) by the entity where delegation is in progress.
-Audit Committee Approval of internal rules or any modification of the company's internal rules.
-Nomination Committee Examination of the governance system and assessment of its effectiveness Self-assessment of the Board of Directors and of its work: questionnaire, making use of the results and action plan Nomination Committee Delegation of permanent control's responsibilities to another regulated entity in the same group.
-Audit Committee Delegation of periodic control's responsibilities to another Audit Committee regulated entity in the same group.
-Delegation of responsibilities for compliance monitoring to Audit Committee another regulated entity in the same group.
-Information relating to the delegation to SOCIETE GENERALE of Audit Committee Compliance Monitoring.
-Information relating to the delegation to SOCIETE GENERALE of Audit Committee Permanent Control.
-Information relating to the delegation to SOCIETE GENERALE of Audit Committee Periodic Control.
-Information relating to the delegation to SOCIETE GENERALE of the AML/CFT system.
-Audit Committee ranger i system
+COVERNANCE CYCETA Preparation and convening of the annual Ordinary General Meeting.
+GOVERNANCE SYSTEM Approval of outsourcing agreement or any modification to existing Audit Committee outsourcing agreements.
+Audit Committee Information relating to sub-delegation (offshoring) by the entity Audit Committee where delegation is in progress.
+Addit Committee Approval of internal rules or any modification of the company's internal rules.
+Nomination Committee Examination of the governance system and assessment of its effectiveness 3.553.511653 Self-assessment of the Board of Directors and of its work: questionnaire, making use of the results and action plan Nomination Committee Delegation of permanent control's responsibilities to another regulated entity in the same group.
+Audit Committee Delegation of periodic control's responsibilities to another regulated entity in the same group.
+Audit Committee Delegation of responsibilities for compliance monitoring to another regulated entity in the same group.
+Audit Committee Information relating to the delegation to SOCIETE GENERALE of Compliance Monitoring.
+Audit Committee Information relating to the delegation to SOCIETE GENERALE of Permanent Control.
+Audit Committee Information relating to the delegation to SOCIETE GENERALE of Periodic Control.
+Audit Committee Information relating to the delegation to SOCIETE GENERALE of the AML/CFT system.
+Audit Committee

-5. Procedure for Compliance Opinion for Appointing or Renewing a Corporate Officer
+6. Procedure for Compliance Opinion for Appointing or Renewing a Corporate Officer